What Is Self-Care And Why Is Self-Care Important?

 So, what is self-care, and why is it so important?
 As it turns out, there are many different self-care practices, and not all of them suit everyone.
 This guide will take you through the reasons why you need at least some sort of self-care in your routine, and will help you understand the specific changes you need to make.

 What Is Self-Care?
 The Definition Of Self Care

-Self-care is a broad term that encompasses just about anything you to do be good to yourself.
+Self-care is a broad term that encompasses just about anything you to do to be good to yourself.
 In a nutshell, it’s about being as kind to yourself as you would be to others.
-It’s partly about knowing when your resources are running low, and stepping back to replenish them rather than letting them all drain away.
+It’s partly about knowing when your resources are running low and stepping back to replenish them rather than letting them all drain away.

-Meanwhile, it also involves integrating self-compassion into your life in a way that helps to prevent even the possibility of a burnout.
+Meanwhile, it also involves integrating self-compassion into your life in a way that helps to prevent even the possibility of burnout.

 However, it’s important to note that not everything that feels good is self-care.
 We can all be tempted to use unhealthy coping mechanisms like drugs, alcohol, over-eating, and risk-taking.
 These self-destructive activities help us to regulate challenging emotions, but the relief is temporary.

 The difference between unhealthy coping mechanisms and self-care activities is that the latter is uncontroversially good for you.
 When practiced correctly, self-care has long-term benefits for the mind, the body, or both.